isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 These sections are not orthogonal.

-Each section (e.g., "P" for "Philosophy") and each subsection (e.g., "C.hier" for "Class Hierarchies (OOP)") have an abbreviation for ease of searching and reference.
+Each section (e.g., “P” for “Philosophy”) and each subsection (e.g., “C.hier” for “Class Hierarchies (OOP)”) have an abbreviation for ease of searching and reference.
-The main section abbreviations are also used in rule numbers (e.g., "C.11" for "Make concrete types regular").
+The main section abbreviations are also used in rule numbers (e.g., “C.11” for “Make concrete types regular”).

 # <a name="S-philosophy"></a>P: Philosophy